mpusz/new-project-template/doc/INSTALL.md

 This library uses CMake to build a project and a Conan package manager to handle dependencies and packaging.
-Although, Conan usage is still optional here, please note that most probably CMake-only usage for more complicated projects will not be able to scale enough for your needs.
+Although, Conan usage is still optional here, please note that most probably CMake-only usage for more complicated projects will not be able to scale enough to your needs.
 Typical sources of issues here are:
 - not-CMake-based dependencies
 - header-only libraries depending on non-header-only libraries
 - problems with `find_package()` transitivity for projects with many levels of dependencies
-- problems with handling/building/testing several configuration at once (any setup of Debug/Release, x68/x68_64, gcc/clang/VS, etc)
+- problems with handling/building/testing several configurations during project development (any mix of Debug/Release, x68/x68_64, gcc/clang/VS, etc)

 ## CMake only